vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

     - Verify that all Validators round it the same way, and that there are no Ersatz validators
     - Set the factor to 3.00000000000000000000000000000000000000001 and run the network with just one tendermint (consensus) validator.
     - Verify that all Validators round it the same way, and that there are three Ersatz validators
-1. Change `network.validators.ersatz.rewardFactor` (<a name="0069-VCBS-057" href="#0069-VCBS-057">0069-VCBS-057</a>)
-    - Setup a network with 5 Tendermint validators, 3 Ersatz Validators,  `network.validators.ersatz.rewardfactor` = 0
-    - Verify that at the end of the Epoch, the Ersatz Validators get no reward
-    - Increase the `rewardFactor` to 0.5
-    - Verify that at the end of the Epoch, the Ersatz validators get half the reward that the validators get (in total)
-    - Decrease the `rewardFactor` to 0.4
-    - Verify that at the end of the Epoch, the Ersatz validators get 40% of the reward that the validators get (in total)
-    - Set the `rewardFactor` to 0.32832979375934745648654893643856748734895749785943759843759437549837534987593483498
-    - Verify that all validators round the value of reward for the Ersatz validators to the same value.

 1. Demote one of the original validators and replace with a new validator.
 Update the multisig to include the new validator.
 Ensure multisig threshold is set to '999' (require all signatures).
 Attempt a withdrawal. (<a name="0069-VCBS-069" href="#0069-VCBS-069">0069-VCBS-069</a>)
 1. On a network with n original validators, gradually replace (via demotion of existing node and promotion of a new node) and stop all of the original validators.
 (Original nodes not even participating as ersatz or pending).
 Ensure that consensus continues, and that asset withdrawals are possible. (<a name="0069-VCBS-070" href="#0069-VCBS-070">0069-VCBS-070</a>)
 1. Ensure multisig threshold is set to '666'.
 Request an asset withdrawal (but do not yet exercise this in the er20 bridge).
 Demote one of the original validators and replace with a new validator.
 Update the multisig.
 Attempt to enact the withdrawal on the erc20 bridge.
 Funds are received by the party on eth chain, and are no longer present in vega chain account(s). (<a name="0069-VCBS-072" href="#0069-VCBS-072">0069-VCBS-072</a>)